Assistant Research Scientist

 - Conduct in-situ grazing experiment on K. brevis with quantitative-PCR to gain insights into the top-down control on bloom development.

-- Develop methods for extracting K. brevis
+- Develop methods for extracting and quantifying DNA/RNA of K. brevis from marine sediment.

 - Maintain the algal culture collections for FWRI and collaborators.